An Actually-Helpful Guide to Using Cannabis

 For one thing, this guide has medical bona fides that many others don’t — it was co-written by a doctor who actually specializes in cannabis.

-To Sherman’s point, a lot of the information found online lacks the insight of a trained medical professional, and misinterpretations of scientific data can lead to a lot of misconceptions about how to use cannabis effectively.
+To Sherman’s point, a lot of the information found online lacks the insight of a trained medical professional, and misinterpretations of scientific data can lead to many misconceptions about how to use cannabis effectively.

 Throughout the book, I found clear and easy-to-follow writing coupled with interesting medical insights.
-It is clear why a seasoned reporter/researcher and a respected doctor make such a dynamic duo of cannabis writers.
+It’s clear why a seasoned reporter/researcher and a respected doctor make such a dynamic duo of cannabis writers.

-Originally published in the print edition of Cannabis Now.
+Originally published in issue #40 of Cannabis Now’s print edition.